 Reverse Cyclic Program.
 In 2022, Metropolitan's Board authorized the General Manager to enter into reverse-cyclic agreements with participating member agencies to preserve the availability of Metropolitan's State Water Project supplies.
 Metropolitan's General Manager initiates deferrals under the Reverse-Cyclic Program when the General Manager determines that the supply conditions warrant deferring the use of State Water Project supplies due to the risk of shortage of these supplies.
 Under these agreements and at Metropolitan's request, participating member agencies agree to defer Metropolitan deliveries of water purchased in calendar year 2022 to allow Metropolitan to preserve its State Water Project supplies.
 Metropolitan would bill participating member agencies the 2022 full-service rate and applicable treatment charge.
 In doing so, the participating member agencies avoid paying the projected higher service rate that would be in place when Metropolitan makes the deferred delivery.
-Metropolitan will deliver water to the participating member agencies no later than five full calendar years from the date of purchase.
-Metropolitan is currently drafting agreements with member agencies, with the first agreement expected to be executed in the near future.
+Metropolitan will deliver water to the participating member agencies, with the first agreement expected to be executed in the near future.

 Recovered Groundwater.
 Contamination of groundwater supplies is a growing threat to local groundwater production.
 Metropolitan has been supporting increased groundwater production and improved regional supply reliability by offering financial incentives to agencies for the production and treatment of degraded groundwater since 1991 through the LRP.
 Metropolitan has executed LRP agreements with local agencies to provide financial incentives to 2729 projects that recover contaminated groundwater with total contract yields of about 124,000127,000 acre-feet per year.
-During fiscal year 2019 20, Total groundwater recovery use under executed agreements with Metropolitan provided incentives for sestimated to be approximately 50,00060,000 acre-feet of recovered water under these agreements in fiscal year 2020-21.
-Additionally, 62,00065,000 acre-feet of recovered groundwater was were produced by local agencies through other independently funded and developed sources.
-Total groundwater recovery use under executed agreements with Metropolitan is expected to grow to 58,000 acre-feet in 2021.
+During fiscal year 2019 20,Total groundwater recovery use under executed agreements with Metropolitan provided incentives for sestimated to be approximately 50,00060,000 acre-feet of recovered water under these agreements in fiscal year 2020-21.
+Additionally, 62,00065,000 acre-feet of recovered groundwater waswere produced by local agencies through other independently funded and developed sources.
+Total groundwater recovery use under executed agreements with 58,000 acre-feet in 2021.